-Mg2+ acts as a cofactor of DNA polymerase that facilitates the incorporation of DNA precursors during polymerization.
-The magnesium ions associates with an enzyme Taq polymerase to bring about the formation of phosphodiester bond between the primer terminus and the phosphate group of dNTPs.
+Mg2+ acts as a cofactor of DNA polymerases that facilitate the incorporation of DNA precursors during polymerization.
+The magnesium ions associate with an enzyme Taq polymerase to bring about the formation of a phosphodiester bond between the primer terminus and the phosphate group of dNTPs.

 It is most active at a temperature of 70°C, at which it can add on approximately 60 bases per second.
 The heat-stability of Taq polymerase is ideal for PCR, as the template DNA is subjected to thermal cycling to get new DNA strands.

 They are the short pieces of single-stranded DNA (15-30 bp long) that aid in new DNA strands synthesis.
 PCR uses two primers.
 The designing of two primers require some information prior to the desired DNA sequence from the target DNA.

 Thus, the PCR primers are selective relative to a desired DNA sequence in the template DNA.
 Primers attach oppositely towards the edges of the intended DNA sequence via complementary base pairing.